 CLF advocates for solutions to reduce the amount of vehicle miles traveled (VMT), a key component to reducing greenhouse gas emissions from the transportation sector.
-In addition to its extensive policy work to improve transportation choices in both urban and rural communities across New England, CLF is advocating for the adoption of mileage-based insurance known as Pay-As-You-Drive (PAYD).
-PAYD is a type of insurance that rewards car owners for driving less.
-PAYD auto insurance is priced at a cents-per-mile rate, rather than as the traditional lump sum premium.
+In addition to its extensive policy work to improve transportation choices in both urban and rural communities across New England, CLF is advocating for the adoption of mileage-based insurance, a type of auto insurance that rewards car owners for driving less.
+Mileage-based insurance is priced at a cents-per-mile rate, rather than as the traditional lump sum premium.

-A November 2010 study, commissioned by CLF in conjunction with EIA, and written by MIT Professor Joseph Ferreira, Jr. and Eric Minikel, found a significant correlation between miles driven and risk and confirms that mileage is an accurate predictor of risk, laying the groundwork for adoption of PAYD auto insurance.
-Overall, the study confirms the actuarial soundness of PAYD pricing and indicates that the PAYD approach would significantly reduce miles driven, auto accident losses, insurance costs and greenhouse house emissions, creating a win-win-win situation for insurers, consumers and the environment.
-Among the key findings are that PAYD can save consumers money and is a more accurate and fairer way to price insurance, and that PAYD reduces vehicle miles traveled (VMT), accidents and fuel consumption by 5-10 percent.
+A November 2010 study, commissioned by CLF in conjunction with EIA, and written by MIT Professor Joseph Ferreira, Jr. and Eric Minikel, found a significant correlation between miles driven and risk and confirms that mileage is an accurate predictor of risk, laying the groundwork for adoption of mileage-based auto insurance.
+Overall, the study confirms the actuarial soundness of mileage-based pricing and indicates that the mileage-based approach would significantly reduce miles driven, auto accident losses, insurance costs and greenhouse house emissions, creating a win-win-win situation for insurers, consumers and the environment.
+Among the key findings are that mileage-based insurance can save consumers money and is a more accurate and fairer way to price insurance, and that mileage-based insurance reduces vehicle miles traveled (VMT), accidents and fuel consumption by 5-10 percent.